Avaje Jsonb

 - Provide support for dynamic json views

-- Supports importing types and mixins
+- Supports Jackson-like mixins

 Quick Start

-1. Add avaje.jsonb dependencies.
+1. Add avaje-jsonb dependencies.

 <dependency>